ncavallini/polywear/README.md

 - Credential capture is inherently brittle: eduapp login/UI changes can break it.
 - No silent refresh: when the credential expires, re-auth on the phone.
-- **Personal use only.** Automating login / reusing a session cookie may bump against ETH's Acceptable Use Policy — see the disclaimer above.
-Do not distribute this using ETH's name or logo, and keep it non-commercial.
+- **Personal use only.** Automating login / reusing a session cookie may bump against ETH's Acceptable Use Policy — see the disclaimer above. *(under clarification)*

 ## License